 Karen L. Harrower Undergraduate Research Fund:

 This fund was established through the generosity of Karen L. Harrower ’72, and provides research grants to earth sciences undergraduates.
-Read how the Harrower Fund made it possible for geology graduate John Loveless to dig deep into the geologic secrets of the earth.
+Read how the Harrower Fund made it possible for geology graduate Jack Loveless to dig deep into the geologic secrets of the earth.

 J. Raymond Hepler Endowed Fund: